 Overview

-The principles of the AMR Industry Alliance are based on its two founding documents: the Davos Declaration and the Industry Roadmap.
-Since then, Alliance commitments have evolved in line with industry progress and global priorities.
+The Alliance is guided by two founding documents – the Davos Declaration and the Industry Roadmap.
+These commitments have evolved over time to reflect industry progress and global priorities.

 Four key focus areas